 These Healthy Banana Bran Muffins are super delicious!
 They’re great to make ahead and throw in the freezer, so that even on the busiest days, everyone can enjoy a healthy breakfast.
-One muffin keeps you satisfied for hours!

 I’ve got a banana muffin recipe that’s always a hit for breakfasts, brunches, mid day snacks, etc. The only problem is, they actually should be called dessert instead of a breakfast bread.
 With white flour, a generous portion of sugar and a buttery crumble topping, they’d never win a “healthy muffin” contest.
 These Healthy Banana Bran Muffins are a delicious alternative!